isomerpages/moe-bedoksouthsec/_information-for-sec-1-2023/Orientation Programme and CCA Fair 2023.md

 <b>Attire</b>: <br>
-Students will <b>change to your PE attire after lunch</b> for comfort and ease.
+Students will <u><b>change to your PE attire after lunch</b></u> for comfort and ease.
 You are strongly advised to have a water bottle with you so that you can hydrate yourself.